 Action Who?
 When?
 Resources and training needs/costs How will this be monitored?
 What are the success criteria?
-To carry out activities in anti-bullying week All staff Nov 2023 Anti bullying week resources Children to recognise how they can keep themselves and others safe amongst their peers.
-To subscribe to KIVA across the federation KG Autumn '23 negotiate price Subscription cost and supply for training staff Bullying rates monitored Continue with Carnegie Mental Health Award in each school JHJ/NR Ongoing Ongoing support to all staff from MH leads Continuous reviewing of Carnegie action plan.
-To provide resources for parents and staff on areas relating to Mental Health and specifically Covid Legacy Mental Health concerns NR, JHJ, CG, JP Ongoing Staff time, EHT to add documents and support to website, books/resources for staff Continuous review of websites.
+To carry out activities in anti-bullying week All staff Nov 2022 Anti bullying week resources Children to recognise how they can keep themselves and others safe amongst their peers.
+To cascade KIVA across federation All schools and staff.
+SS, JP and NR to lead Autumn 22 and ongoing Annual subscription Staff time Pupil Voice Continue with Carnegie Mental Health Criteria JP/NR Ongoing Ongoing support to all staff from MH leads Continuous reviewing of Carnegie criteria for continued improvement To provide resources for parents and staff on areas relating to Mental Health and specifically Covid Related Mental Health concerns KP, NR, JP Ongoing Staff time, EHT to add documents and support to website, books/resources for staff Continuous review of websites.
 Gov. learning walks on MH provision

-To keep class Mental Health scrapbooks and individual Mental Health Journals All class teachers Ongoing Cost of books and materials EHT, MH team and Governor regular review of books and classroom environments To hold morning daily dashboard All staff Ongoing Information on current affairs and daily celebrations.
+To keep class Mental Health scrapbooks and individual Mental Health Journals All class teachers Ongoing Cost of books and materials EHT, MH team and Governor regular review of books an classroom environments To hold morning daily dashboard All staff Ongoing Information on current affairs and daily celebrations.
 Children becoming more aware of the wider world giving cross curricular links.
-Visit different places of worship RB/NW When appropriate Visit resources, transport, Children having a greater understanding of other faiths To provide interventions to support vulnerable children e.g Lego Therapy, Drawing and Talking, Boxall Profile suggested activities Trained staff / KG When required TA time and extra training for further interventions Children supported in individual needs
+Visit different places of worship when Covid Restrictions allow RM/NW When appropriate Visit resources, transport, Children having a greater understanding of other faiths To provide interventions to support vulnerable children e.g Lego Therapy, Drawing and Talking, Boxall Profile suggested activities Trained staff / KG When required TA time and extra training for further interventions At Littleham staff restructure allows for an SEMH focused TA to lead intervention groups Children supported in individual needs